My latest of many money-making schemes has been in the world of e-commerce.

 1. Location Independent.
 Since you’re not holding any stock, you can run a successful dropshipping company entirely from your computer.
-This means you can travel or live wherever the fuck you want.
+This means you can travel or live wherever you want.

 2. Low Starting Cost.
 Since you don’t have to invest in stock, manufacturing costs, storage space, packaging etc., you can start a dropshipping business for practically nothing.
 For just the cost of a domain and hosting and you can be up and running.

 3. Low general costs.
 Again, not having to order or manufacture things wholesale, store your stuff and hire a handful of employees will cut costs magnificently.

 4. Scalability.
 The beauty of a dropshipping store is that the bulk of your workload is handled by others.
 The difference between handling 10 orders a month and 100 orders a month won’t cost you much more effort (although eventually you’ll want to outsource customer service stuff to someone else).
 Also, with a dropshipping store you can test products and add new products quickly.
 Something isn’t selling?
 Simply replace it with a new product.

 5. You can sell internationally.
 If you’re dropshipping from China, you can take advantage of extremely cheap worldwide shipping rates.
 This means that with a dropshipping store, you can easily sell to whatever country you want.